-Other than inspecting the handlebars for the grip, accessories and comfort they provide, you should also be inspecting its position, height, and width.
+Other than inspecting the handlebars for the grip, accessories, and comfort they provide, you should also be inspecting their position, height, and width.

-Handlebars which sweep back, or are placed too low will put a strain on the child’s neck and won’t offer as much maneuverability.
+Handlebars that sweep back, or are placed too low will put a strain on the child’s neck and won’t offer as much maneuverability.

 While flat handlebars are very close to the frame in terms of height, mid-rise handlebars offer a decent height which allows children a better back posture while riding.

-There are also high-rise handlebars which raise the handlebar a lot higher from the frame.
+There are also high-rise handlebars that raise the handlebar a lot higher from the frame.
 However, this isn’t ideal for young children.

 When you’re inspecting the handlebars, put your child on a bike and check their body position as they’re seated properly.
 Don’t forget to also have both their hands on the handlebars.

 You don’t want your child to be leaning forward a lot, but you definitely don’t want them to lean backward either.